bowerth/bowerth.github.io/_posts/technical/2016-01-27-domain-configuration.md

 create `CNAME` file in project page repository root directory (`gh-pages` branch of `dki` repo) :   `$ touch CNAME`
     `$ echo "dki.rdata.work" > CNAME`

+different from shown in the screenshot, *do not* set an A record for a subdomain - instead select `CNAME` and point to `bowerth.github.io`